-In the attached snowflake you asked about the status of Pentagon Memorial fundraising and also inquired about informing the former Secretaries and Deputy Secretaries of Defense of the opportunity to contribute.
-4,000 As of today, DoD has received a total of \$350,000 in gifts from all sources.
+- In the attached snowflake you asked about the status of Pentagon Memorial fundraising and also inquired about informing the former Secretaries and Deputy Secretaries of Defense of the opportunity to contribute. - As of today, DoD has received a total of \$350,000 in gifts from all sources.
 In addition, the families of 9-11 victims have established the Pentagon Memorial Fund, Inc. (PMF) as a nonprofit organization, to actively raise funds on a broader basis.
-The PMF is listed as a participant in this year's Combined Federal Campaign.
-Should you wish to communicate with the former Secretaries and Deputy Secretaries, a draft letter is attached (Tab B) for your consideration.
+The PMF is listed as a participant in this year's Combined Federal Campaign. - Should you wish to communicate with the former Secretaries and Deputy Secretaries, a draft letter is attached (Tab B) for your consideration.
 However, Jim Haynes has concerns about the appearance of you writing to solicit the former Secretaries and recommends against this.
+(Tab C)

-(Tab C) As an alternative, Jim suggests that you might consider approaching one or more of the former Secretaries, and ask that they write their fellow former Secretaries, as well as the former Deputies, and inform them about the opportunity to make contributions for the Pentagon Memorial.
+• As an alternative, Jim suggests that you might consider approaching one or more of the former Secretaries, and ask that they write their fellow former Secretaries, as well as the former Deputies, and inform them about the opportunity to make contributions for the Pentagon Memorial.
 Former Secretaries Harold Brown and Melvin Laird both served on the design selection jury for the Memorial and might be willing to undertake such an effort.

 RECOMMENDATION: That I contact Secretaries Brown and Laird to request their assistance on your behalf.

-00 Approve Disapprove Other OCT 16 2003 COORDINATION: DoD GC - See Tab C 5 Attachments: As stated SPL ASSISTANT DI RITA ũ
+Approve Disapprove Other

+OCT 16 200 COORDINATION: I

+Attachments: As stated SPL ASSISTANT DI RITA

+Prepared by: Howard Becker, (b)(6) BR MA CRADDOCK C 1415 MA KA - A EXECUSED MARKEY 10/8

+11-L-0559 0S D/16370 U16543 /03

+OCTO

 TO: Col. Bucci

-FROM: Donald Rumsfeld

-DATE: September 25, 2003

-SUBJECT:

-Please find o ut what the status of the Pentagon Memorial Fund Raising is.
+Please find out what the status of the Pentagon Memorial Fund Raising is.

-Deputies hav would be to make sure that the former Secretary's of Defense and re an opportunity to contribute.
-We might want to have someone drafter as appropriate.
+One thought would be to make sure that the former Secretary's of Defense and Deputies have an opportunity to contribute.
+We might want to have someone draft a letter to them as appropriate.

-Thanks.

-DHR/azn 092503.21

-Please respon ad by: 9/30

-DRAFT
+I need a report on where we stand.

+Please respond by:9 30